Jafeth22/fullstack-app/back-end-server/README.md

 # BE Project Notes

-## Using command-line to crear files
+## Using command-line to create files

 This `[large opc]/[short opc]` means that two options to create a file, but at the end use only one at time, all commands are executed within `src` folder